Indianapolis: Cuisine

-In 2016, Condé Nast Traveler named Indianapolis the "most underrated food city in the U.S.," while ranking Milktooth as one of the best restaurants in the world.
-Food & Wine called Indianapolis the "rising star of the Midwest," recognizing Milktooth, Rook, Amelia's, and Bluebeard, all in Fletcher Place.
+In 2016, Condé Nast Traveler named Indianapolis the "most underrated food city in the U.S.", while ranking Milktooth as one of the best restaurants in the world.
+Food & Wine called Indianapolis the "rising star of the Midwest".
 Several Indianapolis chefs and restaurateurs have been semifinalists in the James Beard Foundation Awards in recent years.
-Microbreweries are quickly becoming a staple in the city, increasing fivefold since 2009.
+Microbreweries have become a staple in the city, increasing fivefold since 2009.
 There are now about 50 craft brewers in Indianapolis, with Sun King Brewing being the largest.